Symptoms may differ from person to person, but a person often has the same symptoms with each migraine.

-The UHS Pharmacy (SSB 1.110) sells all of the OTC headache medications described above.
-Ask our pharmacists to help you choose the most appropriate medications for your symptoms.
+The UHS Pharmacy (SSB 1.110), which is poerated by the UT College of Pharmacy, sells all of the OTC headache medications described above.
+Ask their pharmacists to help you choose the most appropriate medications for your symptoms.

 Call the UHS 24-Hour Nurse Advice Line at (512) 475-6877 (NURS) if you have any of the following: